The Santa Claus Parade in Montreal - 1925 to 2013: a brief history

-Destination centre-ville, which represents more than 8,000 downtown businesses, is still the mastermind behind the 2012 Santa Claus Parade and is presenting it for the eighteenth consecutive year.
-As popular as ever, the 2012 Santa Claus parade will be the 62st edition of the event in downtown Montreal.
+Destination centre-ville, which represents more than 8,000 downtown businesses, is still the mastermind behind the 2013 Santa Claus Parade and is presenting it for the nineteenth consecutive year.
+As popular as ever, the 2013 Santa Claus parade will be the 63st edition of the event in downtown Montreal.

 Destination centre-ville is proud to have partnered with the TVA network since 2005 for the broadcast of the parade.

 With the public’s support and affection for the event in Montreal and across Quebec, it has been possible to maintain the tradition of Montreal’s Santa Claus Parade.
 Today, the parade is the most eagerly anticipated Christmas event among Quebec families.